A bit of history

 The philosophy of life behind this website

 The philosophy is very simple.
 Today's culture is biased towards business.
-I discuss culture without paying any attention to money.
+I discuss culture without paying any attention to what sells.
 I am interested in great artists, musicians, writers, etc, regardless of how the business and the establishment perceives them.
+I also try to apply a historical perspective: history is my main interest.

 A note about language: what is in English and what is not?

-The goal is to make this website multilingual.
-Currently it is in a phase of transition: (Why Italian?
+The original goal was to make this website multilingual.
+Fifty thousand pages later, that goal is becoming a bit unrealistic.
+Currently the website is in a phase of transition and might remain there forever: (Why Italian?
 A tribute to my roots.
 I wish I had room to publish also translations in other languages).

 A note about the format